ParthibanRajasekaran/Gatling-Java/README.md

 1. Check the troubleshooting section above
 2. Review the sample reports in the `reports/` directory
 3. Examine the generated logs for error details
+4. Run `./gradlew tasks --group=gatling` to see available Gatling tasks